THE DANGERS OF SOY: Searching for a Soy-free Baby Formula

 However, over the past decade, there have been more and more reports regarding soy not only failing to support the health benefits its proponents claim, but in fact, actually being harmful to human health.

 And, as these reports become more widespread, the demand by parents for a soy-free baby formula increases.
 Google "soy-free formula;" however, and one sees the sometimes desperation of these parents who are unable to find such a product.
 It's actually quite puzzling how large and small infant formula producers alike seem deaf to the rising concern regarding processed soy in an infant's diet.
-This is especially odd when one considers that there is money to be made (every businesses' only purpose for existence) from such an item and that their is a lengthy list of far healthier and safer alternative ingredients in which to make the formula.
+This is especially odd when one considers that there is money to be made (every businesses' only purpose for existence) from such an item and that there is a lengthy list of far healthier and safer alternative ingredients in which to make the formula.

 There are are soy alternative solutions for infant formula (and yes, you can buy soy-less formula!); though, which will be discussed later in the article.